F-Stack/f-stack/dpdk/doc/guides/prog_guide/switch_representation.rst

 according on their own criteria.

-Without a standard software interface to manage traffic steering rules between VFs, PFs and the various physical ports of a given device, applications cannot take advantage of these offloads; software processing is mandatory even for traffic which ends up re-injected into the device it originates from.
+Without a standard software interface to manage traffic steering rules between VFs, SFs, PFs and the various physical ports of a given device, applications cannot take advantage of these offloads; software processing is mandatory even for traffic which ends up re-injected into the device it originates from.